andreadelic/MNXB11-beelzebub/Workplan.md

 1. Make a list of needed resources. -> Kyra
 2. Buy the resources.
 3. Find, clean and decorate a suitable location. -> Lasse
-4. Write a demonic chant. -> Victor
+4. Write a demonic chant. -> Victor Done
 5. Write an application to Mayor of Lund to change Beelzebub name to Bibi Beez.
 Remember to notify Skatteverket. -> Kacper
 6. Find accomodation for Bibi Beez and his flies. -> Andrea
 7. Find one bug each for Him -> everyone